molliebernstein/calcium_decay_analysis/README.md

 Calcium Imaging Preprocessing and Analysis
 ==========================================

-This repository contains tools for preprocessing and analyzing calcium imaging data from multiple subjects/cells.
+This repository contains tools for preprocessing and analyzing ex vivo calcium imaging data from multiple subjects/cells.
 You will find scripts and notebook examples for:

 - **Extracting fluorescence trace windows around a puff event** (preprocessing)